yangshengaa/dynamic_stock_industry_classification/index.md

 ## Graph Formulation

-To re-classify stocks from stock data, we believe that graph helps filter information and compare otherwise hard-to-contrast variables (price movements in this case) to obtain hidden embeddings of industry information.
+To create a dynamic stock classification from market data, we believe that graph techniques may help filter information and naturally represent industry information in their dense graph embeddings.
 In a nutshell, two stocks are connected if they demonstrate a strong correlation over the given observation time period, and by that connectivity we may partition the graph and obtain communities.

 ### Build Graph from Financial Data

 We would like to build a graph whose nodes are stocks and edges are indicators of connectivity.
-Suppose there are $N$ tradable assets and $T$ days for observation, we take the time-series correlation among stocks as a criteria to add edges <sup>[[1]](#1)</sup>.
+Suppose there are $N$ tradable assets and $T$ days for observation, we take the time-series correlation among stocks as a criteria to add edges<sup>[[1]](#1)</sup>.

 To compute the time-series correlation, suppose $s_{i,t}$ is the (close) price of asset $i$ at time $t \in \{1, ..., T\}$, then the daily return is $r_{i, t} = \frac{s_{i, t} - s_{i, t - 1}}{s_{i, t - 1}}$ ($t$ starts from 2, which means there are only $T - 1$ returns).
 Then for any $i, j$, the time-series correlation is thus given by